CEE 296 Civil Engineering Systems. (3) F, S

 Materials and methods of prestressing.
 Analysis and design for flexure, shear, and torsion.
 Prestress losses due to friction, creep, shrinkage, and anchorage set.
 Statically indeterminate structures.
 Design of flat slabs, bridges, and composite beams.
 Prerequisite: CEE 323.

 Linear and nonlinear programming.
 Problem formulation.
-Design sensitivity analysis.
-FEM-based optimal design of structural and mechanical systems.
+Constrained and unconstrained optimization.
+Sensitivity analysis.
+Approximate techniques.
+FEM-based optimal design of mechanical and aerospace structures.
+Cross-listed as MAE 521.
+Credit is allowed for only CEE 533 or MAE 521.
 Prerequisite: instructor approval.

 Structures and structural members subjected to dynamic loadings, response spectra theory applications to bridges and power plants, investigations of the responses of multidegree of freedom structures, and matrix and numerical methods of analysis.
 Lecture, recitation.
 Prerequisites: CEE 321; instructor approval.